AmayTrip29/Polymarket-Clone/README.md

 ## 📟 Overview

-This project is a fully functional clone of Polymarket.
+This project is a decentralized prediction market platform.
 It allows users to create and trade on event-based markets using cryptocurrency.
 Market data is stored on IPFS and all logic is handled via smart contracts deployed to the Polygon Mumbai testnet.

 ---